MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-predefined-dynamic-text.md

 ## Communicate date and time using variety of formats

-While working with multiple geographies and languages, communicating dates and times clearly requires using the right format to match the recipient's expectations.
+When you work with multiple geographies and languages, communicating dates and times clearly requires using the right format to match the recipient's expectations.
 To ensure your communications are clear for all recipients, real-time marketing supports various date and time formats.

 Whenever dynamic text is defined using a *datetime* type attribute, another set of options becomes available to select a date/time format that is readable and consistent with the locale (language and region) of the audience.
 If desired, you can also change the locale and time zone to match the audience.
 The Marketing app also automatically converts the stored date/time into the selected time zone.